 Trump plans to attend Hegseth's meeting with generals, admirals, source says

-President Trump plans to attend the Tuesday meeting in Quantico with generals and admirals that Defense Secretary Pete Hegseth called last week, according to a source familiar.
+President Trump plans to attend the Tuesday meeting in Quantico with generals and admirals that Defense Secretary Pete Hegseth called last week, according to a source familiar with the matter.

 Mr. Trump told NBC News in an interview that the meeting is going to be a "nice meeting talking about how well we're doing militarily, talking about being in great shape, talking about a lot of good, positive things."